-1. Annual Council Meeting

-TIMING AND BUSINESS

-1.1 In a year when there is an ordinary election of Councillors, the annual meeting will take place within 21 days of the retirement of the outgoing Councillors.
+1. Annual Council Meeting TIMING AND BUSINESS 1.1 In a year when there is an ordinary election of Councillors, the annual meeting will take place within 21 days of the retirement of the outgoing Councillors.
 In any other year, the annual meeting will take place in March, April or May.

-The annual meeting will:

-- (a) elect a person to preside if the Chairman of the Council is not present; - (b) elect the Chairman of the Council; - (c) elect the Vice Chairman of the Council; - (d) receive any declarations of interest; - (e) approve the minutes of the last meeting; - (f) receive any announcements from the Chairman of the Council and/or the Chief Executive; - (g) elect the Leader of the Council; - (h) receive the announcement of the appointment of the Deputy Leader and Members of the Cabinet; - (I) consider any other business as set out in the notice of the meeting.
+The annual meeting will: (a) elect a person to preside if the Chairman of the Council is not present; (b) elect the Chairman of the Council; (c) elect the Vice Chairman of the Council; (d) receive any declarations of interest; (e) approve the minutes of the last meeting; receive any announcements from the Chairman of the Council and/or the Chief (f) Executive;

+elect the Leader of the Council;